-Of course, it could be that your LG, Motorola or Huawei phone of choice has a case that fits the bill perfectly.
+Of course, it could be that your current phone of choice has a case that fits the bill perfectly.
 But do your research before you buy, so you’re not left with a smartphone inside a case that either a) doesn’t protect it well enough, or b) you don’t like the look of.

 Now you know what to consider, what are some of the best phones available right now?

-If you want an iPhone without a hefty price tag, the new iPhone SE is for you.
+If you want an iPhone without a hefty price tag, the 2022 version of the iPhone SE is for you.
 The revamped iPhone SE has the classic iPhone 8 design – complete with a physical home button – but includes a more powerful A15 Bionic chip.

 There are some compromises.
 The SE’s 4.7-inch screen is much smaller than the iPhone 11’s 6.1-inch, so games and films won’t look quite as stunning.
 But many will find the smaller size easier to handle.